yairEO/tagify/README.md

 dropdown:hide      | Suggestions dropdown has been removed from the DOM dropdown:select    | Suggestions dropdown item selected (by mouse/keyboard/touch) dropdown:scroll    | Tells the percentage scrolled. (`event.detail.percentage`)
-dropdown:noMatch   | No whitelist suggestion item matched for the the typed input.
+dropdown:noMatch   | No whitelist suggestion item matched for the typed input.
 At this point it is possible to manually set `tagify.suggestedListItems` to any possible custom value, for example: `[{ value:"default" }]` dropdown:updated   | Fired when the dropdown list is re-filtered while suggestions list is visible and a tag was removed so it was re-added as a suggestion

 ## Hooks